 Usually, we have dozens of apps and files on our computers.
 File Explorer always comes in handy when we want quick access to any of our data.
-Windows 11 does come with a promise of smooth functioning but there can be various reasons such as malware attacks which can make the File explorer crash.
+Windows 11 does come with a promise of smooth functioning, but there can be various reasons, such as malware attacks that can make File Explorer crash.
 There can be other reasons as well which I have shared below.

 Reasons Why File Explorer Not Working on Windows 11

 Here are the most common reasons why you find the File Explorer going unresponsive at times.

 - There may be some snag in the current build of Windows 11.

 - The File Explorer cache may be filled with too much junk information.

 - Some malware or virus may be present in the media files or any suspicious apps, causing the file explorer to crash.